 Capers are salted and brined buds from the caper shrub.
 It resembles a small, green berry and is packed with salty, pickled flavor.
 Capers are common throughout the Mediterranean, in southern Italian, Greek, and Middle Eastern cuisine.

-Capers seem like an unusual replacement for anchovies—the former is a berry while the latter is a fish.
+Capers seems like an unusual replacement for anchovies—the former is a berry while the latter is a fish.
 However, they have similar salty, briny flavors.
 You can use capers in place of anchovy paste or anchovies in cooked dishes such as pasta sauces, roasted fish, and more.

 Fish sauce is a popular condiment in East and Southeast Asia.
 Fish sauce can be made from many different kinds of fish, not just anchovies.
 It has a similar salty flavor to anchovies, with the added kick of fermentation (many types of fish sauce are aged for up to two years).